Breast cancer is highly treatable if detected early. We promote early detection in 3 ways:

 - new persistent bloating or feeling full early in a meal

 These are all very vague symptoms and are often attributed to other causes.
-If you are having these symptoms, discuss it with Dr. O’Sullivan, who may recommend a pelvic ultrasound or CA-125 blood test.
+If you are having these symptoms, discuss it with your provider, who may recommend a pelvic ultrasound or CA-125 blood test.